edx/frontend-component-header-edx/README.rst

 Purpose
 ********

 This is the standard edX header for use in React applications.
-It has two exports:
+It has four exports:

 - **default**: The Header Component
 - **messages**: for i18n in the form of ``{ locale: { key: translatedString } }``
+- **LearnerHeader** Header component for the Learner MFE
+- **StudioHeader** Header component for Studio

 Cloning and Startup
 ===================